MassFrat/K8S3_Automate-K8S-Intallation-with-Ansible-on-Ubuntu-22.04/README.md

 - Command-line access.
 - Access to a user account with sudo privileges on each system.

-Refer to url below for detailed reference
+Refer to url (below) for a comprehensive reference

 https://phoenixnap.com/kb/install-kubernetes-on-ubuntu